proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Configuration
 -------------
-There are various ways to configure arrow.
+There are various ways to configure Arrow.
 Normally, Arrow's configuration file will be installed here

 .. todo need to update the location for NON-Yahoo Linux.